w-tz/w-tz.github.io/_pages/cv.md

 Education
 ======
-* M.Phil. in College of Information Science & Electronic Engineering, Zhejiang University, Sept.
+* M.Eng. in College of Information Science & Electronic Engineering, Zhejiang University, Sept.
 2023 - Mar.
 2026 (Expected).
 * B.Eng. in School of Information and Control Engineering, China University of Mining and Technology, Aug.
 2019 - Jun.
 2023.

 Work experience